 The Dean Richmond, a wooden cargo ship, sank near Dunkirk in 1893.
 The ship’s cargo included $141,000 in precious metal bullion, $50,000 in pig zinc, and copper sheets stored unsecured on the vessel’s deck.
 Fighting a gale force wind, the captain turned the Dean Richmond to enter Dunkirk Harbor, but the copper sheets shifted, causing the vessel to capsize.
 Hundreds of bags of flour washed ashore from the wreck.
 Keeper Peter J. Dempsey and his family salvaged several sacks of flour, dried them out, removed a hardened outer crust, and enjoyed many loaves of bread and cakes.

-The station’s log reveals a number of other interesting incidents in the lives of the keepers of Dunkirk Lighthouse.
+The station’s log reveals a several other interesting incidents in the lives of the keepers of Dunkirk Lighthouse.
 In 1873 the Yosemite drifted out of the channel and struck a shoal.
-The captain claimed that the Dunkirk Lighthouse was not lit the morning of the accident, but keeper Benjamin F. Averill vehemently insisted that it was and had four witnesses who would testify in his defense.
+The captain claimed that Dunkirk Lighthouse was not lit the morning of the accident, but keeper Benjamin F. Averill vehemently insisted that it was and had four witnesses who would testify in his defense.
 On May 1, 1885, Keeper Robert T. Taggart made the following entry in the logbook, “I gave notice that I would Resign.
-Cause Drunkness (sic).”
+Cause Drunkness [sic].”

 The tower’s light was electrified in 1923, while electricity arrived at the small beacon light in 1935.
 As keepers no longer needed to brave the walk to the harbor beacon, the position of assistant keeper was discontinued, and the assistant keeper’s dwelling was leased to local families.
 During World War II and for a short period afterward, Coast Guard personnel lived in the residence, but ultimately, the dwelling was demolished.